Quitzchell/LangChainChatBotTest/README.md

-# Studybuddy v0.1 Setup Tutorial
+# Studybuddy v0.1 local setup tutorial

 Follow these steps to set up and run Studybuddy v0.1 on your local environment: